Dollywood: 2020s developments

 In October 2019, it was announced that the park would add its first new festival in 14 years.
-Dollywood's Flower & Food Festival will feature 10 to 15 feet tall topiaries based on Dolly's songs like "Coat of Many Colors", colorful photo opportunities, a rainbow sky over Showstreet, and delicious eats.
-The festival was to have commemorated the park's 35th season and run from 8 May to 14 June 2020, but was deferred to 7 May to 13 June 2021.
+Dollywood's Flower & Food Festival will feature 10 to 15 feet tall topiaries based on Dolly's songs like "Coat of Many Colors", photo opportunities, a rainbow sky over Showstreet, and food.
+The festival was to have commemorated the park's 35th season and run from May 8 to June 14, 2020, but was deferred to May 7 to June 13, 2021.

 Dollywood filed plans in October 2019 for a new resort adjacent to Splash Country and DreamMore Resort.
 It is planned to feature a 310-room hotel, a 325-seat restaurant, and a conference space.
 The plans indicate the resort will create 100 jobs.
 In June 2021, Dollywood announced plans for a $500 million expansion of the complex, including more details about the planned hotel complex announced in 2019.
-The new resort, with the name revealed to be the HeartSong Lodge & Resort, will have 302 rooms, 5 floors of suites, a 4-story atrium with a large central fireplace, and multiple shopping and culinary experiences.
+The new resort, with the name revealed to be the HeartSong Lodge & Resort, will have 302 rooms, five floors of suites, a four-story atrium with a large central fireplace, and multiple shopping and culinary experiences.
 HeartSong Lodge is scheduled to open in 2023, along with campgrounds, three additional resorts, and a "record-breaking" attraction for the theme park.

-During the 2022 offseason, a few changes were made to better the park and provide more space and improve efficiency.
-The Silver Dollar Mine tunnel, connecting the lower section of Craftsman’s Valley and The Village, was removed.
+During the 2022 off-season, a few changes were made to better the park and provide more space and improve efficiency.
+The Silver Dollar Mine tunnel, connecting the lower section of Craftsman's Valley and The Village, was removed.
 The area now provides a more open space for guests to walk through and also allow a chance to relax and enjoy the views of the passing Dollywood Express.
-Also, the parking complex was renovated to better utilize the lots at both Dollywood and Dollywood’s Splash Country to provide a more efficient experience for guests as they enter the property.
-The principle change being the swapping of the guest traffic lanes with the tram lanes, which removes previous points of intersection between the two.
+Also, the parking complex was renovated to better utilize the lots at both Dollywood and Dollywood's Splash Country to provide a more efficient experience for guests as they enter the property.
+The principal change being the swapping of the guest traffic lanes with the tram lanes, which removes previous points of intersection between the two.
 The multi-property parking complex now employs a one-way circuit which eliminates the two-way traffic pattern of the old parking lot layout.
 Also, the addition of two extra parking toll booths (four attendants), as well as more staging lanes for the toll booths, will result in a reduction of time spent waiting to enter the property.
-Other projects throughout the Dollywood theme park property include the renovation of Iron Horse Pizza (formerly known as Victoria’s Pizza) to include greater production capacity and more seating space for guests.
+Other projects throughout the Dollywood theme park property include the renovation of Iron Horse Pizza (formerly known as Victoria's Pizza) to include greater production capacity and more seating space for guests.
 The Emporium also received a complete makeover, providing a modern shopping experience as guests look to find unique Dollywood keepsakes.
-Also, as guests have continued to ask for more room to provide spacing in the park, two buildings were removed to allow for wider walkways —the former Eagle Shop (part of the second phase of the Craftsman’s Valley widening project) and the former Christmas Cottage in Rivertown Junction.
+Also, as guests have continued to ask for more room to provide spacing in the park, two buildings were removed to allow for wider walkways — the former Eagle Shop (part of the second phase of the Craftsman's Valley widening project) and the former Christmas Cottage in Rivertown Junction.